parkermac/LO/obs/kc/README.md

 Author: Dakota Mascarenas

-Last updated: 2026/04/13
+Last updated: 2026/04/21

 These files are from King County's marine offshore monitoring water column samples, both bottle and CTD.

-Bottle data is publically-accessible and was downloaded with data up to March 2024 by Dakota Mascarenas from https://data.kingcounty.gov/Environment-Waste-Management/Water-Quality/vwmt-pvjw.
+Bottle data is publically-accessible and was downloaded with data up to April 2026 by Dakota Mascarenas from https://data.kingcounty.gov/Environment-Waste-Management/Water-Quality/vwmt-pvjw.

 CTD data was received by Dakota Mascarenas from Greg Ikeda, King County, via file transfer on 2024/04/05.

-Station information downloaded in March 2024 by Dakota Mascarenas from: https://data.kingcounty.gov/Environment-Waste-Management/WLRD-Sites/wbhs-bbzf
+Station information downloaded in April 2026 by Dakota Mascarenas from: https://data.kingcounty.gov/Environment-Waste-Management/WLRD-Sites/wbhs-bbzf

 Sampling analysis plans and methods are included in the corresponding data folder.